-Loachapoka Exploring Auburn Days (LEAD)
+Loachapoka Exploring Auburn Days

 As part of a comprehensive initiative coordinated by AU Outreach, the Truman Pierce Institute is leading the way with LEAD activities.
 Loachapoka Exploring Auburn Days (LEAD) are opportunities for eleventh and twelfth grade students at Loachapoka High School to spend time on Auburn University’s campus in an effort to learn about college and career readiness.
-Annual one-day events and a week-long residential summer camp are hosted by TPI on the AU campus.
+Annual campus events and a week-long residential summer camp are hosted by TPI on the AU campus.

 Two one-day events are held each spring and fall.
 The fall events were held on November 20 and 21, 2013, and 36 Loachapoka seniors participated in a variety of college awareness activities.
 Students were engaged in team-building exercises, communication development sessions and skill-building activities (for example, goal-setting).
 Students also attend presentations conducted by AU students and professionals about student life as it relates to: college and career readiness, admissions and financial aid processes, and the diverse opportunities available through attending college.
 Additionally, the students have opportunities to tour different colleges on campus to learn about what is offered in regard to majors and programs.

 Spring 2014, TPI will host two college visit days for the eleventh grade class at Loachapoka on April 22nd and 23rd.
 Students will be treated to college tours, have opportunities to explore college majors, participate in team building activities, and attend presentations by AU students and professions.